Global-ASFV-Research-Alliance/ASFV_Pipeline/README.md

 ## Changelog
 ### Version 0.6
 #### Major Updates
 1)	Corrected SPAdes de novo bug.
-Redownload recommended.
+Redownload of DeNovo_functions.py recommended.
+No need to update docker image.
 ### ReadMe Update - Version 0.5a
 No update of code required, this update solely updates the ReadMe.md file to improve clarity of certain subjects.
 #### Minor Updates